How to use Money and Currency in Iran? Alternatives for credit cards such as Tourist Cards, and difference between Rials and Tomans.

 The taarof is an essential part of the Iranian culture.
 For the beginner's eyes, it could be explained as an extreme politeness behavior.
 But it’s more complex than that and it requires lots of practice and experience to master the Iranian taarof!

 Mastering the public transportation in Iran is quite easy.
 It’s a clever way to avoid traffic, and thus saving lots of tim, and also money!
 All cities, from small ones to the capital Tehran, have buses, whether it’s vintage minibuses or modern fast lines.

-Knowing some Farsi will help you as a traveler or tourist in various situation, and for sure, Iranians will love to hear you say a few words in their mother tongue.
+Knowing Farsi popular phrases will help you as a traveler or tourist in various situation, and for sure, Iranians will love to hear you say a few words in their mother tongue.